prestoncabe/dmn-benefit-toolbox/README.md

 ***DMN Benefit Toolbox simplifies the management of rules and screeners for subject matter experts.***

+## Example

+As a proof of concept, we've built an API and a screener for several of the [tax relief benefits available in Philadelphia](https://www.phila.gov/services/payments-assistance-taxes/taxes/property-and-real-estate-taxes/get-real-estate-tax-relief/).

+You can interact with the screener yourself at: https://phillypropertytaxrelief.org.

 ## Get Started

 The easiest way to get started using DMN Benefit Toolbox is to open it in Project IDX: